olga-od-ua/MS3repo/README.md

 1. The primary goal.
 Baby Noms website is designed to provide a platform for recipes for babies and children starting from introducing solids age up until school age.
 The users will be able to register, browse recipes, search for recipes, add new recipes and save their favourite recipes to their profile.

-2. The users will be able to see suggested recipe collections such as: collections according to age group, meal type, cooking time etc..
-This will help the users locate recipes that will be the most suitable for their needs faster.
+2. The users will be able to see suggested recipe collections such as: collections according to age group, meal type, cooking time etc. This will help the users locate recipes that will be the most suitable for their needs faster.

-3. The business objectives of the website are set to attract new customers and promote The Gift Of The Gab School.

-4. The customer's estimated needs are to get recipes quickly and easily, save their favourite recipes and add new ones.
+3. The customer's estimated needs are to get recipes quickly and easily, save their favourite recipes and add new ones.

 ### USER STORIES